Top Fitness Regimes to Boost Athletic Performance

 Key exercises for Day 1 include squats, deadlifts, and snatches.
 These compound movements work multiple muscle groups and joints, offering a comprehensive lower-body workout.
 Remember to include some isolation exercises like calf raises and hamstring curls to round out the session.

-See also Effective Strategies for Managing Chronic Pain in Athletes
+See also Effective Recovery Strategies for Athletes Post-Competition

 Day 2 – Upper Body